Coco Coir FAQ Canada — The Basics

 - pH stability: Coco coir naturally holds pH 5.5–6.8.
 Peat moss is highly acidic (pH 3.5–4.5) and requires lime correction every season.

 - Sustainability: Coco coir is a coconut waste byproduct.
-Peat moss harvesting destroys fragile Canadian bog ecosystems and releases centuries of stored carbon.
+Peat moss harvesting destroys fragile Canadian bog ecosystems and releases stored carbon.

 - Reusability: Coco coir lasts 2–3 crop cycles.
 Peat moss is single-use.